“One of Cape Town's most stylish small hotels, an ultra-chic townhouse set on the slopes of Table Mountain”

 - Safe box

-Breakfast is served all day at Kensington Place - we didn’t test whether it was any better at 4pm but we certainly enjoyed it at 11am.
+Breakfast is served until mid afternoon at Kensington Place - we didn’t test whether it was any better at 2pm but we certainly enjoyed it at 11am.
 Fresh yoghurt, muesli and fruit, plus creamy scrambled eggs and smoked salmon, are served on the airy terrace.

 - Restaurants nearby